We Heart Sea Otters

 - For enrichment, we sometimes give them long soft strands of felt used in car washes, which replicate the tall stalks of kelp that make up the underwater forests where sea otters live!

-Watch our otters play in the video!
+Learn more about sea otters in the video!